-A site admin can enable Tableau Online to send email to the owner of a data source when its scheduled extract refresh does not complete successfully.
+A site admin can enable Tableau Cloud to send email to the owner of a data source when its scheduled extract refresh does not complete successfully.
 The data source owner can then opt out individually in their account settings.

 The email contains the following information: